sergiocollado/potpourri/aws_notes.md

  Just have in mind, that data trasnsfer inside your region is free!

+###AWS free usage tier
+As part of the AWS Free Usage Tier, you can get started with Amazon S3 for free.
+Upon sign-up, new AWS customers receive 5 GB of Amazon S3 standard storage, 20,000 Get Requests, 2,000 Put Requests, and 15GB of data transfer out each month for one year.

 ##ADVANCED FEATURES OF S3

  S3 also allows for: